madeinoz67/datacleansingproject/README.md

 ##Instructions:

 1. Within the 'run_analysis.R' script change the variable 'wd' to suit your working directory.
-2. execute the 'run_analysis.R' his script will automatically download the data file from the URL outlined in the project Purpose above, It will rename this file to 'dataset.zip'.
-Once downloaded a subdirectory called 'data' under your working directory will be created.
-The datafile will be unziped into this data directory.
-To Save time in downloading for testing purposes you can place the data file in your working directory along side the 'run_analysis.R' script.
+2. executing the 'run_analysis.R' script will automatically download the data file from the URL outlined in the project Purpose above, It will rename this file to 'dataset.zip'.
+3. Once downloaded a subdirectory called 'data' under your working directory will be created.
+4. The datafile will then be unziped into the data directory.
+To Save time in downloading (or if downloading fails) for testing purposes you can place the data file in your working directory along side the 'run_analysis.R' script.
-3.